 So, I decided just to keep the things I really need and to pay attention more to what I really like to wear and what I rarely wear and to leave the stuff behind I rarely wear.

 I figured out during the process that the things with the highest values are:

-my MacBook (including my hard drive) my notebook where I write my gratefulness diary and journal my glasses my dolphin
+- My notebook where I write my gratefulness diary and journal

 … and everything else is pretty easy to replace.